-ji

 Ji is gender-neutral and can be used for as a term of respect for person, relationships or inanimate objects as well.
 Its usage is similar, but not identical, to another subcontinental honorific, sāhab.
 It is similar to the gender-neutral Japanese honorific -san.

 Etymology

 The origin of the ji honorific is uncertain.
 One suggestion is that it is a borrowing from an Austroasiatic language such as Sora.
-Another is that the term means "soul" or "life" (similar to the jān suffix) and is derived from Sanskrit.
+Another is that the term means "soul" or "life" or "sir" (similar to the jān suffix or shri suffix) and is derived from Sanskrit.

-The use of the ji indicates users identity with Hindu culture and Indian language.
 Harsh K. Luthar gives examples of ji in Master-ji, Guru-ji, and Mata-ji.
 The use of ji is also used by Urdu speakers who associate with Indian culture and language.